VA Loans Offer 100% Financing

 For eligible mortgage borrowers, the VA loan from the U.S. Department of Veterans Affairs is among the best home loan programs available.

-Offering 100% financing and very low rates, VA loans allow buyers to buy homes with no downpayment, with no mortgage insurance premiums (MIP), and with a host of other benefits including assumable loans and a special streamlined refinance program known as the IRRRL.
+Providing 100% financing with very low rates, VA loans allow buyers to buy homes with no downpayment and with no mortgage insurance premiums (MIP) required.

 About The VA Mortgage Program

 At its root, the VA loan is identical to any other home loan program.
 There is a starting loan size, a mortgage rate which determines your monthly payment, and an obligation on behalf of the borrower to repay the loan to the bank.